ericsun95/Flying-High-Again/logbook/logs.md

 # LogBook

+## 08/28/2022 （Solo XC from KMQY to 2M2）
+Second solo xc flight from KMQY to 2M2.
+Pick a new airport just to challenge myself.

+- Try to spot and locate the airport at least 5 miles away
+- Practice radio communication (there are some misunderstandings when close to the final destination)
+- Landing: again, don't pull too much when aircraft flares, small adjustment

 ## 08/27/2022 （Solo XC from KMQY to KBGF）
 First solo xc flight in my life.
 It's not only a milestone for flight learning.
 Being suffered from all kinds of things throughout